ThePacielloGroup/cupper/content/patterns/project-setup.md

 In the `static` folder, you'll find a `logo.png` file.
 Replace this file with your own company or project logo.
 Currently, only the PNG format is supported.

 Now that your logo's in place, everything should be ready.
 Where next?
-You can learn about {{% patternLink "Library structure" %}} to help you get writing, or find out how to serve the library locally and on Github Pages in {{% patternLink "Serving" %}}.
+You can learn about {{% pattern "Library structure" %}} to help you get writing, or find out how to serve the library locally and on Github Pages in {{% pattern "Serving" %}}.